CumulusNetworks/docs/content/cumulus-netq-32/Manage-Inventory/Monitor-Network-Inventory.md

 ...
 ```

-### View All Software Packages Installed on Switches
+### View All Software Packages Installed on All Switches

 If you are having an issue with a particular switch, you may want to verify what software is installed and whether it needs updating.